 John J. Ward, RG, Groundwater Consultant

-- Municipal Well Water Supply, Arizona: Lead hydrogeologist on 2.3 mgd municipal groundwater supply expansion, Arizona.
-For developer.
+- Municipal Well Water Supply, Arizona: Lead hydrogeologist on 2.3 mgd municipal groundwater supply expansion.

-- Mine Slurry Water, Arizona: Hydrogeologic consultant on development of multiple high-capacity deep wells to supply mine and slurry water for coal mine, Arizona.
-Design of installation of production and monitoring wells to 1,000 feet depth.
-Conducted and analyzed long term aquifer tests from each well site.
+- Replacement Wellfield, Northern Arizona: Consultant on development of multiple high-capacity deep wells to supply coal mine slurry water.
+Analyzed long term aquifer tests from 3 alternative well sites.

-- Groundwater Control, California: Designed, optimized locations and pumping rates, constructed, and operated remedial wellfield consisting of multiple production wells for groundwater cleanup, Los Angeles.
+- Groundwater Control, California: Designed, optimized locations and pumping rates, constructed, and operated remedial wellfield for groundwater cleanup, Los Angeles.

-- Power Plant Supply, Hawaii: Developed groundwater supplies for two power plants.
-Also designed and installed deep injection wells for cooling water disposal.
+- Power Plant Supply, Hawaii: Developed groundwater supplies for two power plants on Oahu.
+Designed and installed deep injection wells for cooling water disposal.

-- Mine Supply, Florida: Developed 5 mgd water supply for phosphate mine development in Central Florida.
+- Mine Supply, Florida: Developed 5 mgd water supply for phosphate mine development.
 Installed and tested deep supply wells into the Floridan Aquifer with 4,000 gpm capability.

 Large-Scale Groundwater Flow Models:

-- Arizona N-Multiple-Aquifer-System, 6,000 square miles, wellfield design and prediction of impacts, in support of Federal reserved water rights adjudication.
+- Arizona: N-Multiple-Aquifer-System, 6,000 mi2, wellfield design and prediction of impacts, in support of Federal reserved water rights adjudication.

-- Arizona/New Mexico C-Multiple-Aquifer-System, 27,000 square miles, impacts of projected growth in groundwater use, in support of Federal reserved water rights adjudication.
+- Arizona/New Mexico: C-Multiple-Aquifer-System, 27,000 mi2, impacts of projected growth in groundwater use, in support of Federal reserved water rights adjudication.

-- Los Angeles Central Basin and Coastal Plain Aquifer System, 600 square miles, to develop effective dewatering designs and predict pumping rates, drawdowns, and contaminant transport due to groundwater rising into depressed section of interstate freeway.
+- Los Angeles: Central Basin and Coastal Plain Aquifer System, 600 mi2 regional model, to develop effective dewatering designs and predict dewatering rates and contaminant transport into depressed section of I-105.

-- New Mexico Roswell Artesian Basin, 4,500 square miles, wellfield design and prediction of impacts, tribal water rights adjudication.
+- New Mexico: Roswell Artesian Basin, 4,500 mi2 regional model, including wellfield design and prediction of impacts from tribal water development.

-- New Mexico San Juan Basin, 21,000 square miles impacts from uranium mine dewatering on water levels and stream flow.
+- New Mexico: San Juan Basin, 21,000 mi2 model to predict impacts from mine dewatering on water levels and stream flow.

 Subregional and Site Flow Models:

-- California, dewatering of landfill addition, Yolo County.
-Predicted effects of landfill depth configurations based on seasonal water table fluctuations and flooding in adjacent waterway.
+- California: Dewatering Landfill Addition, Yolo County.
+Predicted effects of landfill depth configurations and flooding in adjacent waterways based on seasonal water tables.

-- Arizona, variably saturated flow model of moisture migration through adobe and clayey soils to evaluate plausibility of off site water migration on building damage.
+- Arizona: variably saturated flow model of vertical moisture migration through adobe and clayey soils into adobe walls.

-- Arizona, Power plant wellfield design and optimization, linked numerical model with wellfield costing model to optimize wellfield configurations.
+- Arizona: Power plant wellfield design and optimization, developed numerical model and wellfield costing model to optimize wellfield configuration.

-- Brine discharge into New Mexico River, transport model of remediation scenarios from brine discharge from Permain Basin into eastern New Mexico river and downstream reservoirs.
-Included geophysical and isotopic determination of sources of brine contamination.
+- Model Brine discharge into New Mexico River, transport model of remediation scenarios from brine discharge from Permian Basin into river and downstream reservoirs.

 - New Mexico, transport model of tailings leakage into groundwater and streams, predicted natural attenuation times from various leakage interception strategies.

-- Arizona, contaminant migration from septic systems into potable groundwater using both analytical and numerical transport models.
+- Arizona, contaminant migration from septic systems into potable groundwater using analytical and numerical transport models.

-- California, numerical soil gas models to predict sweeping efficiency of SVE systems on deep vadose zone contamination from chlorinated solvents.
+- California, numerical soil gas model to predict sweeping efficiency of soil vapor extraction on deep vadose zone contamination